 5. Collect reclaimed wood, then cut the wood slat length to the appropriate path width desired.

-The boards I found were thicker in depth, much like a 2×4.
-This created a great way for water runoff and allowed part of the boards to embed in the sod for added stability.
+However the particular boards I found were thicker in depth, much like a 2×4.
+This created a great way for water moisture runoff and allowed part of the boards to embed in the sod for added stability.

 Starting the path

-6. Using a shovel and garden rake, create a level clean path (lower than your adjoining surfaces) for the boards to sit, ensuring once boards are placed, they are level with the attached driveway, sidewalk or grass.
+6. Using a shovel and garden rake, create a specific path (lower than your adjoining surfaces) for the boards to sit, ensuring once boards are placed, they are level with the attached driveway, sidewalk or grass.

-This will help the garden walkway to avoid becoming a tripping hazard.
+This will help the pallet pathway to avoid becoming a tripping hazard.

 Positioning the wooden slats